-Teach value of “function stacking” in relation to waterways (better vegetation=better habitat=better water quality outcomes=better flood control).
+Teach value of “function stacking” in relation to waterways.

-Identify lots encumbered with waterways and work with the City to create informational material that automatically gets sent to a property owner when the lot sells notifying about existing waterway on the property and providing information about use restrictions, setbacks, and best practices..
+Identify lots incorporating waterways and work with the City to create informational material that automatically gets sent to the new property owner when the lot changes ownership notifying about existing waterway on the property and providing information about use restrictions, setbacks, and best practices.
 Materials tailored to individual or developer. "waterways welcome wagon."

 Habitat Corridors: Create new and enhance existing habitat corridors throughout River Road and Santa Clara.

 Identify volunteers and funding to map existing habitat corridors, identify gaps in connectivity, and catalogue present day baseline of species diversity.